 “Stranger danger.”
 It’s short.
 It’s simple.
 It even rhymes!
 But is it really the most effective abduction prevention lesson for our children?

-Instead of teaching “stranger danger,” try the following tips when talking to your child about abduction prevention safety:
+Say goodbye to “stranger danger.”
+Try using the following language when talking to your child about abduction prevention:

 - Don’t say: Never talk to strangers.